Clinical Trials (PDQ®)

 III.
 To evaluate the toxicity of cixutumumab (IMC-A12) plus paclitaxel versus paclitaxel alone in this patient population.

 IV.
-Exploratory analyses will assess potentially relevant cixutumumab (IMC-A12) pharmacodynamic biomarkers obtained from serum samples, including but not limited to, IGF-I, IGF-II, IGFBP-2, and IGFBP-3.
+Exploratory analyses will assess potentially relevant cixutumumab (IMC-A12) pharmacodynamic biomarkers obtained from serum samples, including but not limited to, insulin-like growth factor (IGF)-I, IGF-II, insulin-like growth factor binding protein (IGFBP)-2, and IGFBP-3.

-ARM I: Patients receive paclitaxel intravenously (IV) over I hour on days 1, 8, and 15.
+ARM I: Patients receive paclitaxel intravenously (IV) over 1 hour on days 1, 8, and 15.

 In both arms, courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.